Bay Area Home Renovation Services

-Why Choose Us for Additions and Renovations?
+Why Choose Us for Your Bay Area Additions and Renovations?

-Valley Home Builders has an in-house design team made up of designers, architects, craftsmen and project managers who are well-equipped to handle all your needs.
+- Expert team: Valley Home Builders has an in-house design team made up of designers, architects, builders and project managers who are well-equipped to handle all your needs.

-Whether you live in San Jose, Palo Alto or anywhere in between, you can trust Valley Home Builders for all your home renovation needs.
+Whether you live in San Mateo, San Jose or anywhere in between, you can trust Valley Home Builders for all your Bay Area home renovation needs.
 For your convenience, our design and build process allows you to work with a single contact for the entirety of your project.
 We offer custom craftsmanship and attention to detail to make your home project a tailored concept.